Help Students Set SMART Goals for the New Year

 Time bound

-While the SMART goal system is well-known in the workplace, it is an excellent approach for academics and personal goals as well.
+While the SMART goal system is well-known in the workplace, it is an excellent approach for academic and personal goals as well.
 Following the SMART acronym ensures that the goal is realistic and includes not only a brief plan of action but also a clearly defined method of evaluating whether or not the effort has been successful.

 A typical goal for a student might be “I want to get better grades.”
 Admirable, but not SMART.